huntdatacenter/docs/docs/faq/external-transfer.md

 ### How quickly can I get access to an external kista?

-You should order your kista a few weeks before you need the transfer because your external party may need to order firewall openings from his organization, may need to install SFTP software and generate a dedicated SSH key pair, and configure his/her local machine to connect with your external kista.
+You should order your kista a few weeks before you need the transfer since your external party may need to order organizational firewall openings, install SFTP software and/or generate a dedicated SSH key pair, and configure his/her local machine to connect with your external kista.

 ### What is an 'uploader' and 'downloader'?